Onboardbase/securelog-scan/README.md

       exclude: "node_modules,dist" # Comma-separated list of folders to exclude (optional)
       commits: 100 # Number of recent commits to scan (optional)
       config: ".securelog.yaml" # Optional path to a custom config file (optional)
-      changed: "true" # Set to "flase" to scan entire repository instead of just files that was changed (optional)
+      changed: "true" # Set to "false" to scan entire repository instead of just files that was changed (optional)
 ```

 # Contributing